Loss of heterozygosity

-Loss of heterozygosity (LOH) is a type of genetic abnormality in diploid organisms in which one copy of an entire gene and its surrounding chromosomal region are lost.
+In genetics, loss of heterozygosity (LOH) is a type of genetic abnormality in diploid organisms in which one copy of an entire gene and its surrounding chromosomal region are lost.
 Since diploid cells have two copies of their genes, one from each parent, a single copy of the lost gene still remains when this happens, but any heterozygosity (slight differences between the versions of the gene inherited from each parent) is no longer present.

 In cancer

 The loss of heterozygosity is a common occurrence in cancer development.
 Originally, a heterozygous state is required and indicates the absence of a functional tumor suppressor gene copy in the region of interest.
 However, many people remain healthy with such a loss, because there still is one functional gene left on the other chromosome of the chromosome pair.
 The remaining copy of the tumor suppressor gene can be inactivated by a point mutation or via other mechanisms, resulting in a loss of heterozygosity event, and leaving no tumor suppressor gene to protect the body.
 Loss of heterozygosity does not imply a homozygous state (which would require the presence of two identical alleles in the cell).
+The exact targets for LOH are not characterised for all chromosomal losses in cancer, but certain are very well mapped.
+Some examples are 17p13 loss in multiple cancer types where a copy of TP53 gene gets inactivated, 13q14 loss in retinoblastoma with RB1 gene deletion or 11p13 in Wilms' tumor where WT1 gene is lost.
+Other commonly lost chromosomal loci are still being investigated in terms of potential tumor suppressors located in those regions.